NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/camouflage-dye-lesser.md

 #========================================================#
 cssclass: h-line
 notetype: pf2e-item
-name: "camouflage-dye-(greater)"
+name: "camouflage-dye-lesser"
-aliases: "Camouflage Dye (Greater)"
+aliases: "Camouflage Dye (Lesser)"
 source: "Pathfinder Treasure Vault"
-pg: ""
+pg: "52"
 rarity: ""
 trait01: "alchemical"
 trait02: "consumable"
-trait03: "common"
+trait03: ""
 trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
-image: zz-Attachments/assets/imageplaceholder.png
+image: zz-Attachments/camouflage-dye.png
-level: 7
+level: 3
 weight: L
-value: "60"
+value: "10"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
+activate: "`pf2:1` Interact"
-description: "**Activate** `pf2:1` Interact  Camouflage dye uses a variety of alchemically treated paints and crushed crystals to make the user particularly hard to distinguish from their surroundings.
+description: "Camouflage dye uses a variety of alchemically treated paints and crushed crystals to make the user particularly hard to distinguish from their surroundings.
 When you Activate the dye by sprinkling it on yourself or a creature within reach, the target and its clothing change colors, blending into their surroundings until the target makes a sudden movement.
-The target can [[Actions/Hide|Hide]] or [[Actions/Sneak|Sneak]] without cover or concealment for 1 minute."
+The target can [[Hide]] or [[Sneak]] without cover or concealment for 10 minutes.
+If the target uses a hostile action or moves at more than half its Speed, after that action is completed, the effects of camouflage powder end and the creature ceases to be [[Hidden]] or undetected."
 powerTitle1:
 actionEconomy1:
 type1: